Li-Yuanshuo/aoifolution/Aoifolution is the new evolution: A Beginner's Guide for Aoifolution.md

 ___
 # **_How_** to use Aoifolution

-After all the old man's rambling, this is finally the session to teach you how to handle Aoifelution.
+After all the old man's rambling, now it's time to teach you how to use Aoifolution.

 ## **1. SSH to Aoifolution**

-   SSH (Secure Shell Protocol)  is a most notable applications for remote login and command-line execution.
+   SSH (Secure Shell Protocol)  is an essential tool for remote login and command-line execution.
    ```bash
    ssh <username>@aoifolution.gen.tcd.ie
    ```